Tell us your views about how data is collected, analysed and shared!

 This webpage contains information for people who are interested in participating in our research.
 Here you will find all you need to know about participating in the project, including information on what the project is about, what taking part involves, and why the research matters.
 Click on the ‘Information about Living With Data for participants’ link below to find out more.

-If you are a Living With Data participant, you will need to sign the consent form and tell us about you before join a focus group. click on the ‘Consent form’ and ‘Tell us about you’ links below to do this.
+If you are a Living With Data participant, you will need to sign the consent form and tell us about you before take part in an interview or focus group.
+Click on ‘Consent’ and ‘Tell us about you’ for instructions on how to do this.

 Information about Living With Data for participants